gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Reflection.Loader/README.md

 ```

 Now Alberto had a skeleton for a proper assembly loader initialization.
-The only missing part was the actual assembly loader implementation which was going to be enormous.
+The only missing part was the actual implementation which was going to be enormous.

 Thanks to the prior experience with custom assembly loading, Alberto was aware about that fancy `AssemblyAutoLoader` class provided by `Gapotchenko.FX.Reflection.Loader` package.
-Then he wrote:
+So he wrote:

 ``` csharp
 using System;